timothymeyers/NoOpsAccelerator/src/bicep/platforms/lz-platform-scca-hub-4spoke/readme.md

 ### Hub/Spoke Networking

-Hub/ 3 Spoke Networking (like Mission Landing Zone) is set up in a hub and spoke design, separated by tiers: T0 (Identity and Authorization), T1 (Infrastructure Operations), T2 (DevSecOps and Shared Services), and multiple T3s (Workloads).
+Hub/ 4 Spoke Networking (like TMN) is set up in a hub and spoke design, separated by tiers: T0 (Identity and Authorization), T1 (Infrastructure Operations), T2 (DevSecOps and Data Services, Shared Services), and multiple T3s (Workloads).
 Access control can be configured to allow separation of duties between all tiers.

 ### Firewall